WillerWasTaken/cours-cloud/subject.md

 Each group will have to fork the applications repository onto gitlab.com, the created repository must be set to **private**.
 Add each members of the group.
-Also **include [this guy](https://gitlab.com/WillerWasTaken)** (don't worry he doesn't bite) in with a read access to your repostiory.
+Also **include [this guy](https://gitlab.com/WillerWasTaken)** (don't worry he doesn't bite) in with a read access (at least `Reporter` role since the repository is private) to your repository.

 The entire code for the project will be stored here.
 You are free to organize the code as you wish.
 At first the repository will look like this: